 Year Ended December 31,

 2010 2009

 (Audited, in millions)

-\$476 \$(1,023)
+Operating income (loss) \$ 476 \$ (1,023)

-4.6% (12.0)%
+As a percentage of net revenues 4.6% (12.0)%

+1 0 57

 Our operating results significantly improved in 2010 compared to the year-ago period due to the rebound in our revenues, the success of new product offering, in particular in ACCI and IMS and the benefits of our cost optimization initiatives.
 As a result, our operating income reached \$476 million, significantly better than our operating loss of \$1,023 million in 2009.
 In 2009, the high level of operating losses was mainly due to the sharp drop in revenues originated by the market downturn, the high amount of unused capacity charges associated with the low level of fab loading and the higher amount of impairment and restructuring charges.